ClintKan/microblog_EC2_deployment/README.md

 1. Application source files was cloned into my GitHub (with a specified repo name - )
 2. An AWS t3.micro EC2 for Jenkins was created and the above mentioned repo cloned to the EC2. (_[Jenkins installation file found here](add-link-here)_)  with the following security configurations via port configurations; 22 for SSH, 8080 for Jenkins.
-3. CI/CD Pipeline configuration was then done within the Jenkins file as follows: a).
+3. CI/CD Pipeline configuration was then done within the Jenkins file as follows (reference it here to follow along):

+    a).
 Build Stage: were all of the commands required to prepare the environment for the application.

   - The command 'export FLASK_APP=microblog.py' was to assign the environment variable FLASK_APP to be the 'microblog.py' python file.
 This is to.......

   - Not mentioned here is that upon installation of nginx, nginx configuration file located at "/etc/nginx/sites-enabled/default" had to be edited (with the code below) so as to direct how to; handle web requests, route web traffic etc. for the default site on the server.

             ```